Linkedin login

 Your application is now created.

-Under the Products tab, request access on the “Sign in with LinkedIn” tab.
+Under the Products tab, request access on the “Sign in with LinkedIn Using OpenID Connect” tab.
 This will allow your users to log in to your product via LinkedIn

 This is how the products section should look after granting access to the Sign In with LinkedIn